madees/dbaudio-DS100-Chataigne-Module/README.md

 If you need one OSC command that isn't in the module yet, (for example, matrix control), the command Custom Message is there in the module for that purpose.
 Just add the OSC string from documentation above and eventually Arguments.
 If you think this command may be usefull for other users and want to add it to the Community Module, please contact us thru Chataigne Discord or Forum : http://benjamin.kuperberg.fr/chataigne/en/#community

 ### Global device
 - deviceClear() : clear all DS100 values settings !!!
-Use with care
+Use with care (confirmation Popup window)

-- masterOutputLevel(gain) : set global output level with overwriting all DS100 outputs levels !!!
+- masterOutputLevel(gain) : set global output level by overwriting all DS100 outputs levels !!!
 Use with care

 ### Scenes manipulation
 - nextScene() : switch to next scene